Celestin-Pet/Celestin-Pet/README.md

-- 👋 Hello, I’m Celestin Peter!
+- 👋 Hello, <b>I’m Celestin Peter!</b>
-- 👀 I'm interested in full-stack development, including both front-end and back-end technologies.
+- 👀 <u>I'm interested in full-stack development, including both front-end and back-end technologies.</u>
 - 🌱 Currently,I'm expanding my knowledge in front-end frameworks like React.js and back-end frameworks like Node.js.&database management systems..
 - 💞️ I'm actively looking to collaborate on projects that working on full-stack innovations& solutions.
 - 📫You can email me at [ndcelestin24@gmail.com] to discuss potential collaboration opportunities & connect further.